jhs/deepeval/docs/blog/deepeval-alternatives-compared.md

 ### Key differences

 1. **LLM evaluation focus**: DeepEval is purpose-built for LLM evaluation with native support for RAG, chatbot, agentic experimentation, with synthetic data generation capabilities, whereas Arize AI is a broader LLM observability platform that is better for one-off debugging via tracing.
-2. **Evaluation metrics**: DeepEval provides reliable, customizable, and deterministic evaluation metrics built specifically for LLMs, whereas Arize's metrics is more for surface-level insight; helpful to glance at, but can't rely on 100%.
+2. **Evaluation metrics**: DeepEval provides reliable, customizable, and deterministic evaluation metrics built specifically for LLMs, whereas Arize's metrics are more for surface-level insight; helpful to glance at, but can't be relied on 100%.
 3. **Scales to safety testing**: DeepEval scales seamlessly into safety-critical use cases like red teaming through attack simulations, while Arize lacks the depth needed to support structured safety workflows out of the box.

 ### What people like about Arize